jhu247/minimal-academic/README.md

 Please feel free to submit an issue or create a pull request!

+## License

+This theme is released under the MIT License.
+For more information, please read the [license](https://github.com/jhu724/minimal-academic/blob/master/LICENSE).

 ## Credits

 * Initial Hugo template used to get started: [Hugo Academic](https://sourcethemes.com/academic/)